seomoz/qless/lua/README.md

 Cancel(0, id)
 -------------
-Cancel a job from taking place
+Cancel a job from taking place.
+It will be deleted from the system, and any attempts to renew a heartbeat will fail, and any attempts to complete it will fail.
+If you try to get the data on the object, you will get nothing.

 Complete(0, id, worker, queue, now, [data, [next, [delay]]])
 ------------------------------------------------------------